NachtSpyder04/Team_Quantalysts_Pre-SIH_hackathon-23/README.md

 ### Steps
 To run this site locally, you should have Node.js installed (v16 or higher) in your system.
 The Installation process is explained [here](https://nodejs.org/en/download).

-After installation, clone this repository and navigate to the folder in the terminal
+After installation, clone this repository and navigate to the frontend folder in the terminal

 ```
 npm install